Passive House is all about building science and the best path to a comfortable, high performance home.

 Net zero energy or zero energy homes produce as much renewable energy as they consume over the course of one year.
 This is achieved by reducing the energy load of a building first and then providing renewable energy on site of the building for the remaining energy needs.

-Green Homes look at all area of a home and where it interacts with nature and its occupants.
-Green Homes address:
+Green Homes follow the guidance of Green Building Standards with a broader goal.
+These Standards look at all area of a home, its interaction with nature and its occupants.
+Green Building Standards address:

 - the place a home is located,